TheNicGard/DungeonStar/manual/manual-draft.md

 This manual which you hold your hands is meant to guide you through the treacherous, and often bullshitingly unfair dungeon known as *The Depression* that shelters the *Dungeon Star*.
 This manual currently holds little useful information, but is meant to guide players who are new to the genre of roguelikes, or to provide specific information to **Dungeon Star**.

 # Gameplay
-The current goal of **Dungeon Star** is to reach the lowest point of the dungeon without dying, while collecting as much gold as possible.
+The current goal of **Dungeon Star** is to reach the lowest point of the dungeon with the *Dungeon Star* in hand.

 Within the two-dimensional overhead view of a floor of the duneon, you are represented by **\@** (as in, the player is *at* this location).
 Your obstacles are the inhabitants of *The Depression*, who appear to be various creatures represented by the letters of the alphabet.